csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 **PRINCIPLES IN PRACTICE**This completes our brief introduction to BGP.
 Understanding BGP is important because it plays a central role in the Internet.
 We encourage you to see the references \[Stewart 1999; Huston 2019a; Labovitz 1997; Halabi 2000; Huitema 1998; Gao 2001; Feamster 2004; Caesar 2005b; Li 2007\] to learn more about BGP.

-## Putting the Pieces Together: Obtaining Internet PresenceAlthough this subsection is not about BGP _per se_, it brings together many of the protocols and concepts we’ve seen thus far, including IP addressing, DNS, and BGP.
+## Putting the Pieces Together: Obtaining Internet Presence
+Although this subSection is not about BGP _per se_, it brings together many of the protocols and concepts we’ve seen thus far, including IP addressing, DNS, and BGP.

 Suppose you have just created a small company that has a number of servers, including a public Web server that describes your company’s products and services, a mail server from which your employees obtain their e-mail messages, and a DNS server.
 Naturally, you would like the entire world to be able to visit your Web site in order to learn about your exciting products and services.
 Moreover, you would like your employees to be able to send and receive e-mail to potential customers throughout the world.